-To help slow the spread of the coronavirus, several new temporary telehealth policies allow injured workers to receive treatment from their medical providers by video or phone in some instances.
+To help slow the spread of the coronavirus, several new telehealth policies allow injured workers to receive treatment from their medical providers by video or phone in some instances.

 Common Questions About Telehealth